 MAKE AN RGB CONTROL KNOB.

 This is a knob based colour changing controller that uses a custom programmed microcontroller to pack a lot of features into a small affordable kit.
-The module can drive up to 5A per colour at up to 30V to drive surprisingly large arrays of LEDs.
-This version of the RGB controller uses a knob to scan back and forth through a spectrum of strong colours for mood lighting.
-If you can't decide what colour you want, then just press the knob in for two seconds and when you release it the unit will start fading between random colours itself.
-To keep things sensible the unit uses a pallete of 1536 colours.
-Rotating the knob sweeps smoothly from red to orange to yellow to green to cyan to blue to violet and back to red.
+The module can drive up to 5A (5000mA) per colour at up to 30V to drive surprisingly large arrays of LEDs.
+This version of the RGB controller uses a knob to scan back and forth through a spectrum of colours for mood lighting.
+Rotating the knob sweeps smoothly from red to orange to white to yellow to green to cyan to blue to violet and back to red.
 This makes it perfect for use as a mood light controller.

 As a kit it's very easy to build due to the small number of components, clear markings and large chunky pads and tracks.
 I've deliberately chosen good quality components for this module including professional quality rising clamp terminals, beefy MOSFETs with a low on-state resistance and the chip is supplied in a good quality gold-contact turned pin socket.
 Fixing hardware for mounting it in your chosen application is also included.